‘The Zookeeper’s Wife’ Movie And Other Uplifting Movies About The Holocaust [Opinion]

 Starring: Jessica Chastain, Johan Heldenbergh, Michael McElhatton, Daniel Brühl

-The Zookeeper’s Wife won’t open until March 30th, but even so, the reviews for it so far have not been all that favorable which is a shame since I found this to be an incredible story and engaging movie.
+The Zookeeper’s Wife won’t open until March 30, but even so, the reviews for it so far have not been all that favorable which is a shame since I found this to be an incredible story and engaging movie.
 Based on the true events featured in the book of the same name by Diane Ackerman, this story takes place in Warsaw, Poland at a zoo of all places.
 It is here that the zoo owners, Jan and Antonina Żabiński, transported Jewish families to and from their home using the zoo grounds as their cover.
 After the soldier took over the park, Jan and Antonina converted the zoo into a pig farm.
 When Jan would go into town to pick up scraps for the pigs, he would smuggle a group of people on the truck at the same time and then bring them to his home.
-When they found home for the families, they would truck them out the same way.
+When they found homes for the families, they would truck them out the same way.
 About 300 people’s lives were saved because of their efforts.

 The Hiding Place (1975)

-Starring: Julie Harris, Jeannette Clift, Arthur O’Connell and Robert Rietti
+Starring: Julie Harris, Jeannette Clift, Arthur O’Connell, and Robert Rietti

 This movie is based on Corrie ten Boom’s autobiography of the same name recounting how her family hid Jews in their home in the Netherlands, how the family was found out years later, what Corrie and her sister Betsie had to do to survive in the concentration camps and Corrie’s eventual release.
 At first, The Hiding Place is actually quite pleasant to watch as Corrie’s Father and his wife entertain their Jewish friends, but the film gets grueling by the time the sisters arrive at the concentration camps, the movie ends on a sad but redemptive note.
 Knowing that Corrie was able to tell her story for many years afterward gives the movie the hope needed.